MEd Psychology of Education

 This book provides a useful companion for approaching research critically.
 It explores how research methods and conclusions align, including how we can critically evaluate others’ research and consider planning robustly for our own research.
 Available as an e-book via Reading Lists Online.

-The Mertens’ text provides great introductory reading on issues relating to research design in education.
-It is written in an accessible manner, and provides coverage of qualitative and quantitative methods.
+A great introductory reading on issues relating to research design in education.
+Written in an accessible manner providing coverage of qualitative and quantitative methods.
+Several editions, the 4th has a great range of content.

 Patton, M. Q. (2015).
 Qualitative research and evaluation methods (4th ed.).
 London, United Kingdom: SAGE Publications.

-This is a comprehensive textbook for qualitative approaches and methods.
-It clearly outlines theoretical, conceptual, and methodological foundations of qualitative inquiry and includes detailed guidance on each stage of the research process, with consideration of a range of qualitative approaches.
+A comprehensive textbook for qualitative methods.
+Clearly outlines theoretical, conceptual, and methodological foundations of qualitative inquiry and includes detailed guidance on each stage of the research process.

 Study hours